-- C.4.4.1 The implementing Zoning By-law shall establish a setback for development from the Regulatory Flood Elevation. - C.4.4.2 The implementing Zoning By-law shall establish a minimum opening elevation of all buildings and structures <a href="freedings-fr - C.4.4.3 The implementing Zoning By-law may regulate in-water structures.
+- C.4.4.1 The implementing Zoning By-law shall establish a setback for development from the Regulatory Flood Elevation. - C.4.4.2 The implementing Zoning By-law shall establish a minimum opening elevation of all buildings and structures above the Regulatory Flood Elevation adjacent to Georgian Bay. - C.4.4.3 The implementing Zoning By-law may regulate in-water structures.